Kho Jabing: Re-sentencing

 In July 2011, the government decided to make a review of the mandatory death penalty applied to certain drug trafficking or murder offences.
 In the midst of this review, a moratorium was imposed on all the 35 pending executions in Singapore at that time, including Kho Jabing's.
 This review was completed in July 2012 and the amendments to the law were set to take effect on a later date.

 In January 2013, the law was amended to make the death penalty no longer mandatory for certain capital offences.
 Through the removal of the mandatory death penalty, the judges in Singapore were given an option to impose a discretionary sentence of life imprisonment with or without caning for offenders who commit murder but had no intention to kill (the death penalty remains mandatory only for murder under section 300(a) of the Penal Code, which were murder offences committed with intention to kill).
 This discretion is similarly applied to those convicted of drug trafficking, provided that they only act as couriers, suffering from impaired mental responsibility (e.g. depression) or any other conditions.
 For this, all death row inmates were given a chance to have their cases to be reviewed for re-sentencing.

 For this, through his newly appointed defence counsel (which consisted of lawyers Anand Nalachandran, Josephus Tan and Keith Lim), Kho Jabing applied for re-sentencing.
-His case, together with that of another convicted murderer Bijukumar Remadevi Nair Gopinathan (a Bangladeshi who was eventually re-sentenced to life imprisonment and 18 strokes of the cane for the 2010 robbery and murder of a Filipino prostitute), became the first two cases to be sent back to the High Court for re-sentencing.
+His case, together with that of another convicted murderer Bijukumar Remadevi Nair Gopinathan (an Indian who was eventually re-sentenced to life imprisonment and 18 strokes of the cane for the 2010 robbery and murder of a Filipino prostitute), became the first two cases to be sent back to the High Court for re-sentencing.
 Kho's case was ordered to be remitted to the original trial judge for re-sentencing; however, by this time, High Court judge Kan Ting Chiu had retired from the Bench since 27 August 2011 at the age of 65, and High Court judge Tay Yong Kwang was appointed to do the work instead.